 Former Bulldog Michele Nash was twice named league player of the year and four times Mattingly has coached Butler's Most Outstanding Female Athlete.

 Mattingly's student-athletes also thrive in the classroom.
-Ten Bulldogs have earned Golf Coaches Association of America All-Scholar recognition.
+Thirteen Bulldogs have earned Golf Coaches Association of America All-Scholar recognition.
 The Butler men's golf squad had the department's highest team GPA in both semesters of the 2009-10 school year.

 Mattingly, a life member of the Indiana Professional Golfers Association, coached at local high school powerhouse Cathedral for 18 years.
 He guided Cathedral teams to 32 invitational titles and six state championship appearances.
 He was named Ball State Alumni Coach of the Year for both boys and girls golf in 2006.